Ultimate List of Online Public Relations Tools

 But there are a number of other services and tools out there that cost significantly less than the heavyweights and provide a great value.
 Here are 30 more tools that will make your online PR skills cooler than everyone else’s:

 For the best exposure, I would go with one of the bigger submission services, such as PRWeb and PRNewswire.
-But if you have a tight budget and want to submit press releases strictly for SEO value, choose one of these.
+But if you have a tight budget and want to submit press releases as part of an integrated marketing campaign, choose one of these.
 Some charge less than $50.

 - Free Press Release